Medicare Supplement Plan N: Coverage, Costs & Is It Worth It?

 Plan N is ideal for: Active, generally healthy seniors in their 60s who want to limit their fixed monthly expenses while still having robust protection against major hospitalization costs.

 Plan G may be better for: Seniors who value complete predictability, see multiple specialists, or have conditions requiring frequent outpatient care.
+If you're still eligible, Plan F (closed to those newly eligible after 2020) offers even more comprehensive coverage.
+Budget-focused shoppers might also explore High-Deductible Plan G, which trades a $2,950 annual deductible for significantly lower premiums.

 Top Companies Offering Medicare Supplement Plan N